avanbussum/IGNProject/README.md

 # Break Down & Thoughts
 ## Data
 - Storing - Data was stored using MySQL in a backend database
-- Sanitizing - Repetitive strings were sanitized as in long description, brackets were removed, some categories were not included in the front end due to their lack of information or repetitiveness -Normalizing - Based off of 1NF & 2NF
+- Sanitizing - Repetitive strings were sanitized as in long description, brackets were removed, some categories were not included in the front end due to their lack of information or repetitiveness
+- Normalizing - Based off of 1NF & 2NF
--Indexing - The data was indexed based off of the primary key ID
+- Indexing - The data was indexed based off of the primary key ID

 Due to time constraints there were a few data changes that if I had more time I would have normalized more these include: